hasura/graphql-engine/manual/api-reference/data/query/permission.rst

 A select permission is used to restrict access to only the specified columns and rows.

-Let's look at an example, a permission for the ``user`` role to select from ``article`` table: all columns can be read, and rows that have been published or authored by herself.
+Let's look at an example, a permission for the ``user`` role to select from ``article`` table: all columns can be read, and rows that have been published or authored by themself.

 .. code-block:: http